what of the mother

 while frantically running around

-—ANI DIFRANCO, “School Night”
+putting out fires—ANI DIFRANCO, “School Night”

 Yesterday I cried.
 A lot.
 More than I’ve cried in well, a month.
 Because a month ago I cried even more.
 The sobs lasted longer and were physically harder.
 Maybe yesterday’s heartache was somehow calmed by a feeling of horrible familiarity.